Ultimate Business Intelligence Guide for CEOs by a CEO in 2026 + Reddit Comments

 - If warehouse-native: Sigma

-- If you mostly need outside market data: pair a lightweight BI layer with NinjaPear
+- If outside market data matters more than internal reporting: pair a light BI layer with NinjaPear

 10 to 50 person SaaS team